PrachiThorat124/onelab/README.md

 Settlement:    TXN008, $199.99, Mar 9

-✓ RESULT: BOTH matched to 1 settlement (flag for review) ⚠️ ACTION: Manual investigation required
+✓ RESULT: BOTH matched to 1 settlement (flag for review)
-   - Determine if duplicate is legitimate retransmission or error
-   - If error, reverse one transaction
-   - If legitimate, investigate why settlement only processed once

 ```

 ### 3️⃣ Late Settlement (TXN006)